quannguyen234/Restaurant-Recommender-Neuralnets/README.md

     - Kung Fu Thai & Chinese Restaurant
     - Joyful House Chinese Cuisine
     - Shang Artisan Noodles

  Base on these recommendations, they seem to both like Asian food.

 - These 2 users were matched 'l6BmjZMeQD3rDxWUbiAiow’  and ‘LKd_-BT2GMWp8_1ho18kOg’ with a Similarity Score of 0.145.
 An the recommendations:
     - The Buffet at Bellagio
     - Le Village
     - Paradise Buffet and Cafe

- Base on these recommendations, they seem to like buffet-style restaurant.
+Base on these recommendations, they seem to like buffet-style restaurants.